 If you have a hairy chest, you have a few options.
 The first is waxing or sugaring.
 These both involve slathering a gooey substance on fabric strips that are laid on your body hair.
 Then it’s ripping time.
 Over a long period, these procedures will damage the follicle area causing slower and less hair growth.
 This is the upside.
 The downside is the the mess and the pain (and cost if you pay for waxing).
 Yes, it’s pretty painful, especially the first time if your chest hair is especially thick.
 This is a good option if you don’t want to mess with shaving, hope to slow growth over the long haul, and you have a high pain tolerance.

 The other option is shaving.
 This can be done wet or dry.
 I personally mix and match.
 I’ll shave my chest and arms in the shower, using a razor and shaving cream.
 However, I’ll also use a body groomer to handle the back and other parts of the arm I can’t reach.
 While I’m not very flexible I can generally do most of my back, chest, and arms myself.
 However, if you want to shave the back, you may need help.

-We recommend these two body groomers.
+We recommend these two body grooming products.
 The prices aren’t too high, but it’s worth the investment.
-You should be doing this once every couple of weeks
+You should be doing this once every couple of weeks:

 If you have the pain tolerance, I’d recommend you get your chest and back waxed a few times in the beginning.
 It’ll slow down growth and thin your hair out.
 This will make shaving much easier and less time consuming later.
 But, if your hair is especially thick, then make sure to trim it first, or the waxing will hurt like hell!
 Ask the person doing the waxing for advice.